ama31337/neartips/README.md

-# neartips
+# Near tips
-tips to run your near validator node
+Manuals and useful scripts to run your Near validator node and make life a little bit easier ;)